Orem Utah

 As of 2002, over 97% of all church-going citizens of Orem are members of the Church of Jesus Christ of Latter-day Saints.[better source needed] Due to the high numbers of Latter-day Saints in the area, Church President Russell M. Nelson announced a temple in Orem on October 5, 2019.
 The temple is located a half mile south of the Interstate 15 exit at University Parkway on South Geneva Road.

-Orem is located in the Alpine School District and is home to three high schools, three junior high schools, and 14 elementary schools.
-Stevens-Henager College is also located in Orem, as is an education center of Utah State University.
+Orem is in the Alpine School District and is home to three high schools, three junior high schools, and 14 elementary schools.
+Stevens-Henager College is also in Orem, as is an education center of Utah State University.

 List of mayors of Orem (years served):

-According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the city's top employers are:

 City Employment